AUP-CS1005/Syllabus/README.md

 the professor or the department.
 Unexcused absences can result in a low or failing participation grade.
-In the case of excessive absences, it is up to the professor or the department to decide if the student will receive an “F” for the course.
+In the case of excessive absences, it is up to the professor or the department to decide if the student will receive an "F" for the course.
 An instructor may recommend that a student withdraw, if absences have made it impossible to continue in the course at a satisfactory level.
 Students must be mindful of this policy when making their travel